What Is Medical Debt Relief?

 The thing is, not all of that debt is held with medical providers themselves.
 KFF polling shows many people carry medical debt across various loan types, credit cards and promises to pay back family members and friends.
-In any of these scenarios, or even when medical debt is still owed to a hospital or clinic, medical debt relief can help you create a plan to pay back money owed — or to never pay it back but to minimize the consequences of nonpayment.
+In any of these scenarios, or even when medical debt is still owed to a hospital or clinic, medical debt relief can help you create a plan to pay back money owed — or to minimize the consequences of nonpayment.

 Key insights